FiodorPapor/inventory_manager/README_EN.md

 ## 📖 License

-MIT License.
+This project is licensed under the MIT License.

 ## 👤 Author

+Paporotskiy Fedor
-Paporotskiy Fedor: Python student at Talento Tech.
+Python student at Talento Tech.